Metals and Energy Finance MSc

 Find the most recent MSc Metals and Energy Finance Programme Specification on the Imperial College London course page for the MSc Metals and Energy Finance.

 Who should attend?

 The course is aimed at geoscience and engineering graduates who wish to develop a broad understanding of the financial and strategic elements of metals and energy projects.
 It is also suitable for graduates in finance and accounting who wish to develop an understanding of the technical and geological concepts relevant to metals and energy projects.
-Many of the participants have some industry experience prior to embarking on the course.
+Many applicants have some industry experience.

 Why choose an MSc in Metals and Energy Finance?